 - shows where telecoms has come from, and where it’s going in the future.

 If you would like to learn more, there’s plenty of cool stuff hiding on this website.
 There’s also my Ramblings blog which comments on telecoms-related stories – both old and new.
-If you have any helpful comments or suggestions, there’s a contact form on every page.
 Have fun!